tsaie79/vk-cmd/README.md

 # Overview
 This repository hosts the `virtual-kubelet-cmd` binary and its required files.
 When a container is created from this image, it generates a `vk-cmd` directory.
 The binary and its related files are subsequently transferred into this directory.
 To execute `vk-cmd`, users can use the scripts found in the `run` directory.

-# Building the Docker Image
+# Docker Image Construction
-The Dockerfile for this project is found in the `docker/images/base/Dockerfile` directory.
-To construct the Docker image, execute the command `make quick` in your terminal.
+The Dockerfile used to build the image for this project is located at `docker/images/base/Dockerfile`.
+To build the Docker image, run the `make quick` command in your terminal.

-# Run vk-cmd
+# Executing vk-cmd
-To launch `vk-cmd`, follow these steps:
+To execute `vk-cmd`, adhere to the following procedure:
-1. Set up the environment variables.
+1. Configure the required environment variables.
-2. Build SSH tunnels, if necessary.
+2. Establish SSH tunnels, if they are not already in place.
-3. Run `start.sh` in `vk-cmd` directory.
+3. Execute the `start.sh` script located in the `vk-cmd` directory.

 **Note** Scripts for ruunning vk-cmd are located in the `run` directory.